HN 201 The Human Drama: The Ancient World (Messina seminar in "Self and Other" cluster)

-Honors students take four upper-level courses, one each in English, History, Philosophy, and Theology.
-Each semester these departments offer a variety of these courses, and Honors students choose the particular area they would like to study.
+Honors students take two upper-level courses, one each in English or History and one in either Philosophy or Theology.
+Each semester these departments offer a variety of these courses, and Honors students choose the area they would like to study.

-Honors students take two social science courses, at least one of which is an Honors-level social science seminar.
+Honors students take two social science courses, at least one of which is an Honors social science seminar.

 Math/Science (3 Courses)